 Book Reviews!

-Bookbug specific reviews can be found on that page!
+Bookbug club specific reviews can be found on that page

 Gonna DNF this just bc I've read it before and 450 pages of it is a Lot, and I'd rather be reading something else.
 I'm most of the way through again and it's feeling pretty samey.
 Parts of the book are absolutely hilarious, but it throws a lot at the wall and not everything sticks.
 The timeline being loopty doopty is hard to manage, adding as much chaos into the story as there is chaos in the story already. aaand it's definitely a book written in the 60s about soldiers in the 40s, so there's lots of stuff that isn't up to 21st century social standards even with the context of it being heavy satire / dark humor.